 * Many unexpected transient events in our solar system: If the solar system actually were 4.55 billion years old (that third significant digit exposes the marketing hype of the evolutionists who commonly add it as a psychological device to convince the public of a fictitious precision), by now it should have reached a stasis.
 Instead, scientists observe a great number of fleeting, short-lived occurrences (transient phenomena) including:

-- Venus: recent volcanic eruptions and the apparent signficant slowing of rotation
+- Venus: Recent volcanic eruptions and the apparent significant slowing of rotation

-- Earth: rapid decline of magnetic field; inner core melting; black smokers; rapidly changing "ancient" geologic features
+- Earth: Rapid decline of magnetic field; inner core melting; black smokers; rapidly collapsing "ancient" features; "recently" formed mantle upwelling (beneath New England)

 - Moon: rsr.org/moon#TLP cites unexpected heat, dust, molten outer core, volcanism, radon & helium emissions

-- Mars: eruption of apparent water vapor plumes to 200 kilometers and outgassing of its moons Phobos and Deimos
+- Mars: Eruption of water vapor plumes to 200 kilometers, water on the equator, and outgassing of its moons Phobos and Deimos

-- TNOs: Trans-Neptunian Objects are thousands of years old because millions of years would have randomized their perihelions
+- TNOs: Trans-Neptunian Objects are thousands of years old because millions of years would have randomized their perihelions.
+See more at rsr.org/TNOs.

 * More Mars News: Nasa finds that Mars, "once had 1-mile deep oceans and STILL remains moist".